ono-midori/ono-midori.github.io/techs/zguide.md

 ./pathosub tcp://localhost:5558
 ```

-Each subscriber happily reports “Save Roger”, and Gregor the Escaped Convict slinks back to his seat for dinner and a nice cup of hot milk, which is all he really wanted in the first place.
+Each subscriber happily reports "Save Roger", and Gregor the Escaped Convict slinks back to his seat for dinner and a nice cup of hot milk, which is all he really wanted in the first place.

 One note: by default, the XPUB socket does not report duplicate subscriptions, which is what you want when you're naively connecting an XPUB to an XSUB.
 Our example sneakily gets around this by using random topics so the chance of it not working is one in a million.
 In a real LVC proxy, you'll want to use the ZMQ_XPUB_VERBOSE option that we implement in Chapter 6 - The ZeroMQ Community as an exercise.